Experienced And Diverse Legal Team Protecting The Rights Of Federal Employees

 How Can Southworth PC Help With Your Federal Employment Discrimination Case?

 If you believe you have been facing unlawful discrimination, harassment or retaliation, please feel free to contact our federal EEO attorneys for a free consultation.
-We will be happy to evaluate your case and see if it is one we would be able to help you with.
+We will be happy to evaluate your case to determine if we would be able to help.
 We will see if we can represent you in light of the remedial or the whole nature of the statutes and the nature of your case.

 What Are The Most Common Types Of Federal Employment Discrimination?